-What will people see in the new building?
+What can be viewed in the fourth building?

-There are four galleries in the new building – Presidential, Research and Development, Space and Global Reach, and visitors can see 10 presidential aircraft, a world-class collection of flight test aircraft, exciting space artifacts and huge cargo planes.
-Visitors can climb aboard the space shuttle exhibit, walk through four presidential and three cargo aircraft, and try out the Air Force Museum Foundation’s new suite of simulator rides.
+There are four galleries in the new building – Presidential, Research and Development, Space and Global Reach, and visitors can see 10 presidential aircraft, a world-class collection of flight test aircraft, exciting space artifacts and cargo planes.
+Visitors can climb aboard the space shuttle exhibit and walk through four presidential and three cargo aircraft.
 Click here to see photos of the fourth building.

 For a complete list of aircraft and exhibits in each gallery, click on the gallery names.

 The world’s largest collection of test aircraft under one roof is on display in the R&D Gallery.
 The centerpiece of the gallery is the world’s only remaining XB-70A Valkyrie.
 A very popular artifact for visitors, the Mach 3 (2,000+ mph) Valkyrie was a highly-advanced aircraft tested in the 1960s.The R&D Gallery’s diverse collection ranges from World War II up to the present, representing advances in technological problem solving and increasing the museum’s opportunities to teach STEM themes and principles.